Welcome to "The Pipeline" — a new weekly column from HubSpot, featuring actionable advice and insight from real sales leaders.

-According to HubSpot Sales Manager Korina Ortiz, sales professionals need to avoid holding onto outdated positioning statements in 2021.
-By her account, "These last 12 months have dramatically changed the challenges (and goals) that organizations are prioritizing."
+According to seasoned sales expert Korina Ortiz, sales professionals need to avoid holding onto outdated positioning statements.
+By her account, "These past few years have dramatically changed the challenges (and goals) that organizations are prioritizing."

 She suggests that sales reps forget a lot of what they "know".
 Instead, she advises salespeople to "be 100% curious about their customers' new reality."

-She says, "Reps need to understand how those customers have had to pivot, what they’ve had to reprioritize, and then figure out what can be done to help them pick up the pieces."
+She says, "Reps need to understand how those customers have had to pivot in recent years, what they’ve had to reprioritize, and then figure out what can be done to help them pick up the pieces."

 He says, "Don't cold call anymore — cold calling returns about 1.25% yield if you take a list and indiscriminately call 100 people at random and say the same stupid script.
 You may want to adopt a sales strategy of warm calling, which is decidedly more evolved.